xjtuiair-cag/Matterhorn/README.md

 Also, functions suitable for surrogate gradient include the derivative of sigmoidal function, Gaussian function, etc.

-You can inspect all provided surrogate gradient functions in `matterhorn_pytorch.snn.surrogate`.
+You can inspect all provided surrogate gradient functions in `matterhorn_pytorch.snn.firing`.

 ### Learning: BPTT Vs. STDP